15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.reddit.com/r/HomeDecorating/comments/15qddnd/fiancees_kitchen_shelves_need_a_makeover/

-Simple white cafe curtains hang at mid-window height, providing privacy at sink level while leaving the upper half clear. r/JellyfishAngel73 paired these with a traditional white farmhouse sink and vintage-style cabinet hardware.
-The curtains appear to be basic cotton with minimal gathering, which suits the unpretentious character of older kitchen styles.
+Simple white cafe curtains at mid-window height provide privacy at sink level while leaving the upper half clear for light.
+Pair these with a traditional white farmhouse sink and vintage-style cabinet hardware, and you’ve got instant country charm without overthinking it.

-Cafe curtains work best with windows that have a clear horizontal division—either mullions or just a natural break point at mid-height.
+Cafe curtains work best with windows that have a clear horizontal division.
 Use a simple tension rod or a slim mounted rod that doesn’t overpower the treatment.
 White or cream cotton remains the most versatile choice for this style.
+Simple, functional, and actually washable.

 Plaid Roman Shades for Traditional Country Elegance